 Properly capturing tax-related expenses is crucial for compliance.
 It can also make your (and your accounting team’s) life easier when it’s time to file your taxes.
 For example:

-- Meals and Entertainment Expenses: This expense is typically subject to a 50% deduction, but there are exceptions to this rule.
+- Meals and Entertainment Expenses: This expense usually allows a 50% deduction.
+Some exceptions apply.
 Capture any exceptions in a separate account within your COA to flag them to your accountant.

 Segregate One-Off Items